Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 - Adebayo is responsible for attempting 15.9% of his team's field goal attempts this season with 14.9 per game.

-- Adebayo's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Giving up 40.8 rebounds per contest, the Nuggets are the best team in the NBA.
+- Conceding 40.8 rebounds per contest, the Nuggets are the best team in the NBA.

 Bam Adebayo vs. the Nuggets